Life meets death in Egypt's Cairo Necropolis

 Hisham, who makes carpets, came to the area 45 years ago with his mother.
 He has stayed in the cemetery ever since and worked to provide his four sons with an education.
 Ihab, one of them, is now an IT graduate.

-One woman said visiting her two daughters, who live in shantytowns on the outskirts of Cairo, makes her appreciate the space and tranquility of her home in the Necropolis all the more.
+One woman said visiting her two daughters, who live in shantytowns on the outskirts of Cairo, makes her appreciate the space and tranquillity of her home in the Necropolis all the more.

 (Reporting by Asmaa Waguih; Writing by Brian McGee; Editing by Alison Williams)